pietervdvn/Lang/Bnf/Readme.md

 To parse statements, we'll have to parse expressions.
 We'd love it to reuse the code to parse an expression, and don't want to clutter the AST-tree of a statement with "low-level" things of the expressions.
 Wouldn't it be nice that, whenever we come accross an expression rule, we parse the expression (and keeps its warnings and errors) and include the expression into the AST, before the tokenizer and sequencer even see the (parts of) its parsetreee?

 Thats exactly what the hooks are for.
-Hooks tell the converter "hey, this subtree, parse it with this functions".
+Hooks tell the converter "hey, this subtree, parse it with this function".

-	h		:: Name -> ParseTree -> Maybe (Writer Errors AST) h "expr" pt	= Just $ parseExpr h _ _		= Nothing
+	h		:: Name -> ParseTree -> Maybe (Writer Errors AST) h "expr" pt	= Just $ parseExpr pt h _ _		= Nothing

 	t		:: Name -> String -> AST